clulab/habitus-utils/directionality/README_commandline_input.md

 ### Masked language models

-- list of masked language models that you want to be averaged across should be mentioned in MLM_MODELS in `./calc_relation_probabilities.py`
+- list of masked language models that you want your prediction be averaged across.
+- This should be provided after the command line argument of `--models` and must be separated by space e.g.,`--models bert-base-cased distilbert-base-uncased`
 - You can add the name of any models given in the [list of models](https://huggingface.co/models) by huggingface co.

-    e.g.,:
-`MLM_MODELS=["bert-base-uncased","distilbert-base-uncased","bert-large-uncased","bert-base-cased"]`
+- if no model is provided by default `distilbert-base-uncased` will be used.

 ### Outputs

-- There are two types of output files
-    - probabilities per model: `outputs/model_name_probabilities.tsv`
-    - probabilities across models: `outputs/overall_probabilities.tsv`

-- Each line in the output file will be the average probabilities across cartesian products of
-    - each synonym of input,
-    - each line of input,
-    - each trigger verb,
-    - each model
+- The code will output the probability in both direction.
+For example for the causal and effect variable example given above (weather promotes yield), the output will be
+        - probability of yield to occur at the end of weather promotes ________.
+        - probability of weather to occur at the end of yield promotes ________.
+- Output for command line based code will be printed in command line itself.

 e.g.,:
 `
-1	2	PROMOTES	0.0003255476736507231
-`

-means the average probability of the sentence created by input variable 2 (all income related synonyms) to occur at the end of input variable 1 (all education related synonyms) across all PROMOTE VERBS
+average probabilities from causes to effect=0.0006510953470650647 average probabilities from effects to causes=0.002261902516086896 `

 ### Contact:
-Please contact mithunpaul@email.arizona.edu for any questions.
+Please contact mithunpaul@email.arizona.edu or msurdeanu@email.arizona.edu for any questions.